MilkmanAbi/ytcui/README.md

 ---

-## What's new in v3.0.0
+## What's new in v3.5.2

+**Rock-solid now** — the teardown crash some terminals hit on quit (a heap use-after-free from detached worker threads outliving the curl client) is gone, and every AddressSanitizer / undefined-behaviour issue found since 3.0.0 has been fixed.
+Quitting, fast searching, and rapid navigation are all clean under ASan.

+**One-command install (OIS)** — `sh install.sh` builds from source and installs across Linux, macOS and the BSDs via [OneInstallSystem](https://github.com/MilkmanAbi/OneInstallSystem).
+It detects your OS and package manager (apt, pacman, dnf, yum, zypper, apk, emerge, xbps, brew, macports, pkg), resolves the right *development* packages (verified per-distro, checked with pkg-config so a runtime CLI is never mistaken for build headers), and registers a clean uninstaller.
+Manage it afterwards with `ytcui --update`, `--reinstall`, `--uninstall`, `--install-info`, and `--ois`.
+The installer asks a few setup questions up front: backend (ytcui-dl / yt-dlp), streamlined mode, thumbnails, and theme.

+**Streamlined mode** — on very narrow terminals ytcui automatically switches to a dense, themed, minimalist music-player UI: an iPod-style section menu (Search · Library · Playlists · Feed · History), compact lists, a Play video / Play audio chooser, and a now-playing card with album-art thumbnail, waveform, time and transport controls.
+It's conservative — the default is always the full UI, and it only switches when the terminal reports a reliably narrow width.
+Force it with `--mode auto|normal|streamlined`.

+**Real terminal detection** — instead of guessing from `$TERM`, ytcui now identifies the terminal at startup with a batched, timeout-bounded query handshake (XTVERSION, XTGETTCAP, DA1/DA2/DA3) plus environment and live terminfo, then adapts: truecolor / 256 / 16-colour tiers, sixel/kitty/iterm graphics support, native block-glyph support, and **cell-pixel size detection** for correctly scaled images.
+Minimal emulators that don't answer degrade safely rather than hanging.
+Mouse input is enabled only where it's actually supported (no more stray bytes on the Linux console), and `ytcui --diag` prints the full capability report.

+**Cleaner highlighting** — the selected row/tab/menu item now uses a proper full-width foreground/background bar painted with explicit spaces, with an auto-contrasting text colour, instead of reverse-video over a default background.
+It renders consistently across terminals (no more partial or invisible highlights), and falls back to reverse video only on sub-8-colour terminals.

+**Terminal robustness** — resizing is handled cleanly (no stale cells), CJK and wide-character titles size correctly by display columns, and layout-breaking code points (control, BiDi-override, zero-width) in YouTube titles are stripped so they can't scramble a line.

 **Playlists** — create named playlists, add videos from search results or history, reorder, remove, copy between playlists.
 Stored locally and persists across sessions.

 **ytcui-dl** — a built-in InnerTube client that replaces yt-dlp entirely.
 Talks directly to YouTube's mobile API.
 Search results appear near-instantly, stream URLs are prefetched in the background while you browse.
 No Python, no subprocess overhead.

-**Clickable titles everywhere** — click any video in History or Feed to search it up and land straight in Results with the full action menu.
-Pick audio, video, loop, whatever you want.

-**Esc re-searches** — pressing Esc from Results re-runs your last query, so you can pick a different video without retyping anything.

-**Coloured thumbnails** (EP1) — proper 256-colour rendering via ncurses colour pairs.
-No more monochrome silhouettes.
-Works on any 256-colour terminal without ghosting.

-**18 themes** — eight established palettes plus ten new soft pastel colour schemes.
-All configurable per-element in `config.json`.

-**Per-element colour customisation** — override any UI element's colour on top of any theme.
-Mix dracula with a custom accent, or build something entirely your own.
+**18 themes** with per-element colour customisation — override any UI element's colour on top of any theme, all configurable in `config.json`.

-> Notes: ytcui-dl is very much new, I'm, completely rewriting it, just slowly...
-Currently, ytcui-dl is not suiotable if you prioritise video quality.
+> Note: ytcui-dl is very much new, I'm completely rewriting it, just slowly...
+Currently, ytcui-dl is not suitable if you prioritise video quality.
 I'm adding a lot of features to ytcui-dl, support up to 2k video on PCs, possibly 4k (still figuring stuff out).
 Audio should go from 128kbps to 160kbps in a future release, actively fixing bugs.
 >
 ---